mesat/parking/README.md

 When a vehicle holds number of slots with its own width, the application leaves 1 unit slot to next one.

 The customer should be allocated slot(s) which is nearest to the entry.

-A
-t the exit the customer returns the ticket which then marks slot(s) they were using as being available.
+At the exit the customer returns the ticket which then marks slot(s) they were using as being available.

 The Project was created using Spring Boot.